 Artok says: “Art is the language of the world” and everyone should have access to it.
 Art benefits us all.
 It is therapy for some people.
 A passion.
 A professional activity.
 A powerful tool of expression and design.
 An inspiring way of discovering the world’s cultures and history.

 Decorations, colours, and eye-catching artefacts in the work environment are still sometimes considered distracting for workers.
-On the opposite side, Doctor C.Knight, who studied the psychology of the working environment at the University of Exeter, says: “If you enrich a space people feel much happier and work better; a very good way of doing this is by using art”.
+This is why offices make sure to have big and bold signage throughout their office space to warn employees about possible danger – such as bright signs to warn staff about fire risk.
+This way, the employees are able to see what they say here at their desks or even further on down the corridor.
+So, in terms of art, it’s a purely company based decision as to whether they want to add more colour to the premises.
+On the opposite side, Doctor C.Knight, who studied the psychology of the working environment at the University of Exeter, says: “If you enrich a space people feel much happier and work better; a very good way of doing this is by using art“.

 Nowadays, almost every job offer will ask for creative candidates, and this does not only apply to creative jobs.
 So now tell me.
 How can we ask people to be creative and inspired in a sterile work environment?